NYU-CAL/JetFit/README.md

 The table is almost the same as the table used in [Wu \& MacFadyen (2018)](https://iopscience.iop.org/article/10.3847/1538-4357/aae9de).
 We are improving the table by increasing resolution, adding synchrotron absorption and wind circumburst medium.
 Hopefully, it will come out pretty soon.

 # Installation
 Anaconda is recommened to be installed.
 The detailed python package list can be found in package_list.txt.
-To set up the exactly the same virtual environment, run ```conda create --name JetFit --file package_list.txt```
+To set up the virtual environment, run command `conda create --name JetFit --file package_list.txt` in terminal.

-to create a environment `JetFit`.
 Then, run `conda activate JetFit` to activate the environment.

-It is all set.
+# Usage
+To fit a light curve, run `python Example_Fitter.py`.

+# Brief Description
 JetFit package consists of three classes: Interpolator, FluxGenerator and Fitter.
 FluxGenerator can be used separately.

-Two examples are provided to demonstrate the basic use of the package.
-  * Example_FluxGenerator.ipynb shows how to generate synthetic light curves with given parameters.
-  * Example_Fitter.ipynb shows how to fit GW170817 and plot best-fitting light curves and posterior distributions.